 As a result of these valued traits, the breed is well suited for both obedience training and alertly responding to commands.

-The Great Danoodle is a mild-mannered socially active dog breed which loves and trusts humans unconditionally.
+The Great Danoodle is a mild-mannered socially active dog breed that loves and trusts humans unconditionally.

 The downside to this is that they can experience separation anxiety if left alone for too long, becoming either depressed or destructive.

 Therefore, for the sake of the animal’s health (mental and physical) and the preservation of your home’s furnishings, a dedicated amount of quality time and attention needs to be supplied by the owner.

 This dog breed is not suitable for those who work long hours or are away from home for extended periods of time.

 Although they have a modest disposition, there is nothing modest about the amount of food the Great Danoodle requires to feed its large body, obtain proper nutrition and maintain its health.

 Due to its ability to eat a great deal of food, a certain amount of vigilance is required to make sure the dog does not gain weight by overeating.

 It is recommended that you feed your dog five cups of quality dry dog feed per day, spreading out the total amount into a couple of servings per day.

 At approximately $3.00 per day and $90.00 per month, the cost of food can become a determining factor when deciding on this breed.